jermbo/Talks/Underutilized/UnderutilizedCSS.md

 Haven't we been on CSS3 for a while now?
 When is CSS4 coming?
 CSS hasn't gotten any major updates in a while.

 Yes, CSS3 has been around for a while.
-I bet there are a lot of things still to discover from that spec.
+I would bet there are a lot of things still to discover from the [spec](https://www.w3.org/Style/CSS/specs.en.html).
+CSS3 brought us a lot of goodness that you might be surprised to find out has been there for a while.

 No, we are not getting a CSS4.
 [Rachel Andrew](https://rachelandrew.co.uk/archives/2016/09/13/why-there-is-no-css4-explaining-css-levels/) goes into detail about the history of the CSS numbering system, and provides an explanation as to why we will not see a v4 of CSS.
 TL;DR, Numbering things is hard.
 Moving forward individual features are getting versioned to help promote browser adoption.
 For example, selectors level 4 is being finalized and starting to ship.

 Things are constantly being added to CSS.
 Two of my most anticipated features have recently dropped, Grid and Variable Fonts!

-In this talk I would like to discuss so features, both old and new, that do not get utilized enough. ( In my opinion and experience. )
+In this talk I would like to discuss some features, both old and new, that do not get utilized enough. ( In my opinion and experience. )

 The items I am going to cover are: